-If this cannot be applicable then the value of the goods is determined based on the transaction value of identical goods sold at a different commercial level or in different quantities by making adjustments to take account of differences attributable to the commercial level or to the quantity.
+If this cannot be applicable then the value of the goods is determined based on the transaction value of identical goods sold at a different commercial level or in different quantities by making adjustments to take account of differences attributable to the commercial level or the quantity.

 Method 3: Valuation of similar goods(Article 92 of the Proclamation)

-Where the transaction value of imported goods cannot be determined by Method 2, then the determination is on the bases of transaction value of similar goods sold for export to Ethiopia at the same commercial level and in substantially the same quantity at or about the same time as the goods being valued.
+Where the transaction value of imported goods cannot be determined by Method 2, then the determination is on the basis of the transaction value of similar goods sold for export to Ethiopia at the same commercial level and in substantially the same quantity at or about the same time as the goods being valued.

 Method 4: Deductive value method(Article 93 of the Proclamation)

-Where the transaction value of imported goods cannot be determined as set forth in Method 3, the deductive value Method is applicable.
-The deductive vale method uses the unit price of the imported goods, identical or similar goods imported at or about the same time as the goods being valued and which are sold in Ethiopia in their original state in the greatest aggregate quantity to persons who are not related to the seller; provided, however, that the price shall be reduced by:
+Where the transaction value of imported goods cannot be determined as set forth in Method 3, the deductive value method is applicable.
+The deductive value method uses the unit price of the imported goods, identical or similar goods imported at or about the same time as the goods being valued and which are sold in Ethiopia in their original state in the greatest aggregate quantity to persons who are not related to the seller; provided, however, that the price shall be reduced by: